GhostAtom/langgraph-factory-workspace/implementation_task.md

 ## Implementation Tasks

 1. **Setup & Preparation**
-   - [ ] Repository setup: Ensure the repository is up-to-date with the latest code.
+   - [ ] Repository setup: Ensure the project repository is up-to-date and accessible.
-   - [ ] Development environment: Set up the local development environment.
+   - [ ] Development environment: Configure the development environment with necessary tools and access.
-   - [ ] Dependencies installation: Install any necessary dependencies for the project.
+   - [ ] Dependencies installation: Install any required libraries or frameworks.

 2. **Core Development**
-   - [ ] Create a new route for the test endpoint.
+   - [ ] Create a CSS class for red text: Define a CSS class that applies a red color to text elements.
-   - [ ] Implement the logic to return a static message (e.g., "Application is running").
+   - [ ] Update HTML elements: Modify the HTML to include the new CSS class where red text is needed.
-   - [ ] Ensure the endpoint is accessible and correctly integrated into the application.
+   - [ ] Ensure accessibility: Verify that the red text meets accessibility standards (e.g., contrast ratio).

 3. **Testing & Quality**
-   - [ ] Unit tests: Write unit tests to verify the endpoint returns the correct message.
+   - [ ] Unit tests: Write tests to ensure the CSS class is applied correctly.
-   - [ ] Integration tests: Ensure the endpoint works correctly within the application.
+   - [ ] Integration tests: Test the feature in the context of the entire application to ensure it works as expected.
-   - [ ] Code review: Conduct a code review to ensure quality and adherence to standards.
+   - [ ] Code review: Conduct a peer review to ensure code quality and adherence to standards.

 4. **Deployment**
-   - [ ] Build process: Ensure the application builds correctly with the new endpoint.
+   - [ ] Build process: Integrate the changes into the build process.
-   - [ ] Deployment pipeline: Update the deployment pipeline to include the new changes.
+   - [ ] Deployment pipeline: Update the deployment pipeline to include the new feature.
-   - [ ] Monitoring setup: Set up monitoring to ensure the endpoint is functioning as expected.
+   - [ ] Monitoring setup: Implement monitoring to track the feature's performance and any potential issues.

 ## Test Cases
-- **Test Case 1**: Access the test endpoint - Expected: Returns "Application is running".
+- **Test Case 1**: Apply the red text class to a paragraph element - Expected: The paragraph text appears in red.
-- **Test Case 2**: Access the test endpoint with incorrect method - Expected: Returns method not allowed error.
+- **Test Case 2**: Apply the red text class to a heading element - Expected: The heading text appears in red.
-- **Test Case 3**: Access the test endpoint with incorrect URL - Expected: Returns 404 error.
+- **Test Case 3**: Verify contrast ratio for accessibility - Expected: The red text meets the required contrast ratio for accessibility.

 ## Acceptance Criteria
-- [ ] The test endpoint returns a static message indicating the application is running.
+- [ ] The red text class is correctly applied to specified elements.
-- [ ] The endpoint is accessible via the correct URL and HTTP method.
+- [ ] The feature meets accessibility standards.
-- [ ] All tests pass successfully.
+- [ ] The feature is integrated without breaking existing functionality.

 ## Technical Requirements
-- **Technology Stack**: Node.js, Express (or relevant framework)
+- **Technology Stack**: HTML, CSS, JavaScript
-- **Performance**: The endpoint should respond within 200ms.
+- **Performance**: The feature should not degrade page load times.
-- **Security**: Ensure the endpoint does not expose any sensitive information.
+- **Security**: Ensure no security vulnerabilities are introduced.
-- **Scalability**: The endpoint should handle a minimum of 100 requests per second.
+- **Scalability**: The feature should be easily extendable to other text elements.

 ## Risk Assessment
 - **High Risk**: None identified.
-- **Medium Risk**: Potential integration issues with existing routes - Mitigation: Thorough testing and code review.
+- **Medium Risk**: Potential for CSS conflicts - Mitigation: Thorough testing and code review.
-- **Low Risk**: Minor performance impact - Mitigation: Monitor performance post-deployment.
+- **Low Risk**: Minor visual inconsistencies - Mitigation: Visual testing across different browsers.

 ## Timeline
 - **Phase 1**: 1 day - Setup & Preparation